| Please note

 (before chanter #260).
 The process is quick and painless and

-Thickness of cane slip- the thickness of the finished
+improves the general performance of the chanter.
+Additional Information Thickness of cane slip- the thickness of the finished

 slip can be a usefull but not essential measurement to the reed-making